This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 How high should your score be?

-Think of it like this: If a competitive website with comparable content and SEO scores has a better score on the Core Web Vitals, you could try to improve your scores in order to outrank them.
+Think of it like this: If a competitive website with comparable content and SEO scores has a better score on the Core Web Vitals, you could try to improve your scores to outrank them.

 Don’t aim to have the best score, aim to have a better score than the one that is above you.